 Rug Hooking is my passion!
 It began in 1988 as a companion hobby to my antique collecting.
 Historic Deerfield, Shelburne, Nina Fletcher Little's house, and other museums from the Northeastern part of the country became frequented areas of interest to study old rugs along side the fabulous antiques from the 18th and 19th centuries.
 My passion and hobby turned into a business when I opened Country Gatherings in 2001 in our own historic Bracken Village in San Antonio, Texas.
 There I found an appropriate location for those who also love this form of fabric art to gather together to socialize, hook, and expand their knowledge of rug hooking.
 The shop became an excellent source for imported wool, patterns, and rug hooking supplies.
 I am also a vendor selling my hand picked unique wools all over the United States.

-Since 2013 I have served as the Region 9 Representative of ATHA, reporting on the activities and hooking events in Texas, Oklahoma, Louisiana, Mississippi, Arkansas, and Tennessee.
-My next project will be to serve the thousands of members of the Association of Traditional Hooking Artists as the National President beginning in October at the 2017 ATHA Biennial.
-I hope to expand the love of rug hooking across North America and other countries.
+I have served as the Region 9 Representative of ATHA, reporting on the activities and hooking events in Texas, Oklahoma, Louisiana, Mississippi, Arkansas, and Tennessee.
+I began serving in October 2017 the thousands of members of the Association of Traditional Hooking Artists as its National President.
+From my shop and through ATHA I hope to expand the love of rug hooking across North America and other countries.